 Worried About Turnitin Percentage?

-There isn't a set percentage that is acceptable.
-Please note that Turnitin may sometimes also recognise your referencing as copied and pasted, however, if the referencing is done correctly you will not be marked down for it.
+There isn't a set percentage that is acceptable, but the lower the better.
+Please note that Turnitin may sometimes also recognise your referencing as copied and pasted; however, if the referencing is done correctly, you will not be marked down for it.

 If direct quotes are surrounded by double quotation marks (“...”) and the author is acknowledged, generally, Turnitin will ignore this text.
 However, some Harvard referencing styles use single quotation marks (‘...’).
 Turnitin recognises these as text matches rather than quotations.